nora75/qmk_firmware/keyboards/niu_mini/keymaps/nora75/readme.md

     Lock layer has no key.
     Use When you don't want to type any keys.

-+ Can move mouse,Scroll and Left click.
++ Can move mouse,Scroll and clicks.

     Keys like Vim.
     Such as f is Scroll Down like Vim <C-f>.and so on...